knncolle

 knncolle is a header-only C++ library that collects a variety of different k-nearest neighbor algorithms under a consistent interface.
 The aim is to enable downstream libraries to easily switch between different methods with a single runtime flag, or by just swapping out the relevant constructors at compile time.

-The core library supports the following methods:
+The core library implements various interfaces along with the following methods:

 Most of the code in this library is derived from the BiocNeighbors R package.